 - If your complaint is verbal, we try to respond immediately or at least within 24 hours.

-- If your complaint is in writing, the Matron will acknowledge receipt within 2 working days.
+- If your complaint is in writing, the chief nurse will acknowledge receipt within 2 working days.
 It may sometimes be possible to answer the complaint within this initial response.

 - We register the complaint onto our Datix complaints database, alert any members of staff involved and commence our investigation.